TextUsBiz/Embedded-Messenger/README.md

-# POC Embedded Messenger
+# Embedded Messenger

-This codebase houses the proof-of-concept code for embedded conversation and messenger.
+This codebase houses the code for embedded conversation and embedded messenger.

 ## Getting Started